 Return to Home Page

-For a more detailed explanation of the following items see product list.
+For a more detailed explanation of the items for sale listed below see product list.

-You may find it easier to buy a beginner's set.
-These are listed lower down the page here
+You may find it easier to buy one of the BEGINNER'S SETs which are listed lower down the page here .
+Still further down the page you can find information about PAYMENT here and POSTAGE here .

 VAT All prices include VAT.
 My VAT number is GB 917 5685 87.

-ORDER FORM If you wish to purchase, please print out an order form: ORDER FORM Though not essential, it will help ensure that you provide all the information, and so avoid delays.
+ORDER FORM If you wish to purchase by cheque, please print out an order form: ORDER FORM Though not essential, it will help ensure that you provide all the information, and so avoid delays.
 If you can't print, please write your order on a sheet of paper, remembering to specify your height if you are ordering a snath.
+If you wish to pay by bank transfer please email me at email@example.com

 All blades made in Austria by Schröckenfux of Rossleithen.

 cm gm £ sterling GRASS BLADES Austrian-style grass blade (Rasierschnitt); for grass and fleshy weeds.
-60 425 39 Oriental-style Blade (Profisense); for fleshy weeds, meadows and lawns.
-65 435 40 Oriental-style blade (Profisense); for fleshy weeds, meadows and lawns.
+60 425 39 Austrian-style grass blade (Rasierschnitt); for grass and fleshy weeds.
+75 42 Oriental-style Blade (Profisense); for fleshy weeds, meadows and lawns 65 435 40 Oriental-style blade (Profisense); for fleshy weeds, meadows and lawns.
 75 495 42 Oriental-style blade (Profisense); for fleshy weeds, meadows and lawns.
 85 560 44 TOUGH BLADES Ditch blade: Styria —for rough grass and tough weeds.
 55 440 38 Ditch blade: Styria — for rough grass and tough weeds.
 65 480 40

 Bush blade: Fux heavy duty, cuts woody plants, not ideal for grass.